clocklimited/Darkroom-api/README.md

   This may take some time to complete due to the volume of disk IO required.
 The script will automatically `ionice` itself to de-prioritise its operations to permit other system functions to continue normally.

-   Please check you have passed all necessary options to the script.
  Running without options or with `-h` will show the usage message.

 3. Start darkroom.

-3. Run the support/upgrade-scripts/2.1.0-to-3.0.0.sh script to move all of your existing Darkroom images from the current folder structure of `data/<hash>/image` to `data/<first 3 digits of hash>/<hash>`.
-E.g `data/ef5c9d3b6a62e566536b439ebca9f952/image` to `data/ef5/ef5c9d3b6a62e566536b439ebca9f952`

 # API